Japan

 Pictures are to scale: 1 cm is approximately 10 pixels.

-If you have any corrections, additions or remarks to any of the plates or their descriptions, please e-mail me.野田
+If you have any corrections, additions or remarks to any of the plates or their descriptions, please e-mail me.

-1962 onwards normal series plate. 大宮 = Omiya.
+Japan license plate 1962 onwards normal series plate. 大宮 = Omiya (Saitama prefecture).
 54 = 4 wheel car 661-2000 cc.
 Two digit vehicle class codes were issued from 1967 to 1999.

 Note the seal covering the left bolt hole.
 This is to prevent the plate from being moved to another car, because it has to be destroyed in order to reach the bolt.
 For whatever reason this one escaped destruction.

-1962 onwards normal series plate. 沼津 = Numazu.
+1962 onwards normal series plate. 沼津 = Numazu (shizuoka prefecture).
 34 = car over 2000 cc.
 Two digit vehicle class codes were issued from 1967 to 1999.

 This is the much rarer illuminated plate variety, where the characters are made of translucent plastic material.
 The plate is shown here in normal and back-lit view.
 This plate type was introduced in 1973.

-1962 onwards commercial vehicle plate. 大宮 = Omiya.
-11 = truck over 2000 cc.
-Two digit vehicle class codes were issued from 1967 to 1999.
+Japan license plate 1962 onwards commercial vehicle plate. 所沢 = Tokorozawa (Saitama prefecture).
+400 = truck 661-2000 cc.
+Three digit vehicle class codes were issued from 1998.

 Commercial vehicles have plates in reversed colors.

-1962 onwards large vehicle plate. 足立 = Adachi, Tokyo.
+Japan license plate 1962 onwards large vehicle plate. 足立 = Adachi (Tokyo prefecture).
 100 = truck over 2000 cc.
 Three digit vehicle class codes were issued from 1998.

-Note that on Japanese plates with less than four serial digits, there is no hyphen before the last two digits, and there is a dot in the place of missing digits.
-Also note that even though heavy vehicle plates are considerably bigger than normal plates, only the big main digits are in a larger font.
+Even though heavy vehicle plates are considerably bigger than normal plates, only the big main digits are in a larger font.

 Until 1975, small cars up to 360 cc had motorcycle size plates in the normal colors of white and green.
 In 1975 the engine size limit was increased from 360 cc to 660 cc, and the plates became normal size, but colored yellow and black.
 However, the small white and green plates are still issued to small cars built before 1975.